 The most successful brands use both types strategically:

-- Infrastructure: Reliable delivery, authentication (SPF/DKIM), analytics
+- Infrastructure: Reliable delivery, authentication (SPF/DKIM), analytics, and email marketing efficiency to scale without breaking the bank

 - Content: Clear voice, value-driven messaging, consistent branding